 FALL indeed I may: But raise my tomb, Crimora.
 Some stones, a mound of earth, shall keep my memory.
+Bend thy red eye over my tomb, and beat thy breast of sighs.
 Though fair thou art, my love, as the light; more pleasant than the gale of the hill; yet I will not stay.
 Raise my tomb, Crimora.

 THEN give me those arms of light; that sword, and that spear of steel.
-I shall meet Dargo with thee, and aid my lovely lovely Connal.
+I shall shall meet Dargo with thee, and aid my lovely Connal.
 Farewell, ye rocks of Ardven! ye deer! and ye streams of the hill!-We shall return no more.
 Our tombs are distant far.

-AUTUMN is dark on the mountains; grey mist rests on the hills.
+A UTUMN is dark on the mountains; grey mist rests on the hills.
 The whirlwind is heard on the heath.
-Dark rolls the river through the narrow plain.
+Dark rolls the river thro' the narrow plain.
 A tree stands alone on the hill, and marks the grave of Connal.
 The leaves whirl round with the wind, and strew the grave of the dead.
-At times are seen here the ghosts of the deceased, when the musing hunter alone stalks slowly over the heath.
+At times are feen here the ghosts of the deceased, when the musing hunter alone stalks flowly over the heath.
+Appear in thy armour of light, thou ghost of the mighty Connal!
+Shine, near thy tomb, Crimora! like a moon-beam from a cloud.

 Who can reach the fource of thy race, O Connal? and who recount thy Fathers?
-Thy family grew like an oak on the mountain, which meeteth the wind with its lofty head.
+Thy family grew like an oak on the mountain, which meeteth the wind wind with its lofty head.
 But now it is torn from the earth.
 Who shall supply the place of Connal?